By Sammie Purcell

 The Big Picture

-“1917,” Sam Mendes’s World War I epic, is the clear favorite to win Best Picture and has been raking in the accolades ever since its release.
+“1917,” the World War I epic from Sam Mendes, is the clear favorite to win Best Picture and has been raking in the accolades ever since its release.
 The film won Best Motion Picture – Drama at the Golden Globes, with Mendes taking home Best Director, and won the big prizes at the Directors Guild of America Awards and the Producers Guild of America Awards.
 Since directors and producers make up a pretty hefty chunk of the Academy’s voting body, it stands to reason that “1917” has a good chance at winning big on Sunday.

 “1917” is a great movie – an obvious, loud choice for Best Picture – but a great movie.
 But in many critics’ books, the designation of “best” belongs to a much more unlikely candidate.